-- Uninsulated single-wall metal vent pipe shall not be used for venting this appliance without insulation. - 7.
-Through-the-wall vents for Category I and III appliances shall not terminate over public walkways or over an area where condensate or vapor could create a nuisance or hazard or could be detrimental to the operation of regulators, relief valves, or other equipment. - 8.
+- 6. Un-insulated single-wall Category IV metal vent pipe shall not be used outdoors in cold climates for venting gas-fired equipment without insulation. - Through-the-wall vents for Category IV appliances shall not terminate over public walkways or over an area where condensate or vapor could create a nuisance or hazard or could be detrimental to the operation of regulators, relief valves, or other equipment. - 8.
 Locate and guard vent termination to prevent accidental contact by people or pets. - 9.
-DO NOT terminate vent in window well, stairwell, alcove, courtyard or other recessed area. - DO NOT terminate above any door, window, or gravity air intake.
-Condensate can freeze, causing ice formations. - Locate or guard vent to prevent condensate from damaging exterior finishes.
-Use a rust-resistant sheet metal backing plate against brick or masonry surfaces. - 12.
+DO NOT terminate vent in window well, stairwell, alcove, courtyard or other recessed area. - 10.
+DO NOT terminate above any door, window, or gravity air intake.
+Condensate can freeze, causing ice formations. - 11.
+Locate or guard vent to prevent condensate from damaging exterior finishes.
+Use a rust-resistant sheet metal backing plate against brick or mason-ry surfaces. - 12.
 DO NOT extend exposed vent pipe outside of building beyond the minimum distance required for the vent termination.
 Condensate could freeze and block vent pipe.